benyap/react-starter-kit-semantic-ui/README.md

 # React Starter Kit with Semantic UI

-This repository contains boilerplate code to help kickstart a frontend project with [React](https://reactjs.org), using the [React Semantic UI](https://react.semantic-ui.com/) integration.
+This repository contains boilerplate code to help kickstart a Single Page Application with [React](https://reactjs.org), using the [React Semantic UI](https://react.semantic-ui.com/) integration.
 The aim of this project is for developers to be able to clone this repository and make a start on development without having to set up all the boilerplate code that is the same every time.
 Clone the repository, run the build script and you're ready to create a beautiful React application!
-Also comes pre-installed with [React Router](https://reacttraining.com/react-router/) for all your Single Page Application routing needs.
+Also comes pre-installed with [React Router](https://reacttraining.com/react-router/) for all your SPA routing needs.

 ## Can't I just use NPM to install Semantic UI React?